Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Gardeners can plant plenty of nectar-giving flowers such as rosemary and foxgloves.
 The bees in my garden absolutely love the lavender and marjoram.
 Rosemary is also a favourite.

 Keep off the spray bottle and use far more cottage garden plants.
 In general, the open pollinators are best - plants such as marigold and limnanthes (poached egg plant) which bees and hoverflies can access easily.
-Double headed flowers look showy but are generally much less accessible.
+Double headed flowers look showy but are generally much less accessible and may not produce much nectar.

 Here are some books about bees, beekeeping and the current problem of dying bees.